reo6/reo6/README.md

 - [_steering wheel_](https://github.com/ramazanemreosmanoglu/steering-wheel): Another maker project.
 Creating virtual steering wheels, breaking 1$ cheap rotary encoder and a mouse, having fun with my father.

-- [_mechanica_](https://github.com/ramazanemreosmanoglu/mechanica): I have a laptop but I want mechanical keyboard noise and I don't want to plug that old office keyboard.
+- [_mechanica_](https://github.com/ramazanemreosmanoglu/mechanica): I have a laptop but I want mechanical keyboard noise and I don't want that old office keyboard.
 Let's go. (just worked on it for 3 days and threw it away.)

 [_Go to my other repositories_](https://github.com/ramazanemreosmanoglu?tab=repositories)